brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Close**

+Noomi Rapace is a cool, collected bodyguard for a kinda shitty heiress who eventually grows to appreciate her help.
+Shout out to Indira Varma too, who was great in Luther, Game of Thrones, and now as a potentially treacherous stepmom.

 **IO**

 Another great eco-pocalypse movie.
 Limited cast and locations, but a cool premise overall.
 This movie was short, but definitely hit many of my speculative fiction check marks.
 I want to ride an ATV now.